arizvisa/ida-minsc/docs/static/multicase.rst

        myfunc(key=basestring) -> Takes a string
    >

-Some examples of calling these types of functions are at :ref:`examples-functions`.
+Some examples of calling these types of functions are at :ref:`multicase-examples-functions`.

-.. _examples-namespace:
+.. _multicase-examples-namespace:

 ---------------------
 Examples -- Namespace